ray-project/ray/streaming/README.rst

 Ray Streaming
 =============

 Ray Streaming is a streaming data processing framework built on ray.
-It helps your to build a job deals with real-time data easily.
+It will be helpful for you to build jobs dealing with real-time data.

 Key Features
 ------------